unibe-ese/ese2015-team9/Review/Review_Team4.md

 ```

 I think that would be a better structure than the one you have now.
 You could still use test suits if you want to.
+Use assertArrayEquals instead assertEquals when comparing arrays for equality (best practise).